hollandar/outrage-eventbus/README.md

 ```

 A great use-case from a child bus is to drive the user interface of a component section of an application, in concert with the application root bus.
 For example, you could publish log messages into the Root bus (they will also be received by the ui child bus); and toast message events into the ui child bus exclusively for presentation in the user interface.
 Because the event buses utilize a threading channel, you may need to marshal child subscribers to the ui thread at runtime.

+## Support

+Outrage.EventBus works in all forms of .Net Standard 2.1, and in all known frameworks, especially:
+* Blazor Server - as a means of connecting otherwise disconnected components, such as toast components.
+* Blazor Web Assembly - yes, it has the same support as BlazorServer.

 ## Ideas
 You can use subscribers and child buses to create orchestrations that: